kunal768/stock-portfolio-suggestion/README.md

 ## Notes

 - The API uses yfinance to fetch real-time stock data
-- Portfolio allocation uses equal dollar distribution per ticker
+- Portfolio allocation uses a smart momentum algorithm (not equal distribution).
+Stronger stocks get more capital.
 - Shares are calculated using floor division (no fractional shares)
-- Historical data covers the last 7 days to ensure ~5 trading days
+- Historical data fetches the last 3 months of data to calculate reliable moving average trends.
 - Auto-refresh interval is configurable (default: 30 seconds)

 ## Troubleshooting